wmcorless/paccoin/README.md

 It is the official currency of the future nation called Pacifica.
 Although many libertarian (freedom) minded individuals have spoken about forming a new nation that is based on libertarian principles, no one has succeeded in doing so until now.
 Pacifica is a nation based on the Kingdom of God, which will one day rule the world under the returning King Jesus.
-We belive that that only true freedom for people on earth will be based on a theocracy where Jesus is King.
+We believe that the only true freedom for people on earth will be based on a theocracy where Jesus is King.

 Official Website for Paccoin is www.pacifica-nation.com/paccoin